mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 #### Assess Performance

-Analyze trends and assess the performance of your marketin strategy using various tools.
+Analyze trends and assess the performance of your marketing strategy using various tools.

 - [Dashboard][dashboard]: A high-level representation of user data, Campaigns, and activities.
 You can create a highly personalized dashboard based on the information that you want to track.